Code-Institute-Submissions/Germany-Online-Guide/README.md

 that many tourists like to visit.
 As a result, the homepage is the most important part of the website because it gives users broad ideas of what one could find in Germany, and of how wide of a variety of attractions, cultural knowledge, places and traditional meals there are to discover.

-Afterwards, the user is lead to the media page by clicking on a text on the homepage, in which I linked it, or one could simply click on 'Media' in the menu bar.
+Afterwards, the user is lead to the media page by clicking on a text on the homepage, in which I linked it, or on 'Media' in the menu bar.
 On there, one can find a gallery of beautiful land- and cityscapes in Germany, listen to an audio of the German national anthem and watch videos to see beautiful parts of famous German places and learn 40 important German words that one could use in Germany.
 This page gives a user a broader idea of how beautiful germany is, and helps one to get by in the country, as a tourist.
 Furthermore, one who is then interested to visit Germany, has the option to click on the 'Hotels' section in the menu bar to find examples of luxurious hotels and if they press on 'Emergency Contacts', in the footer or in the dropdown of the button called 'Contacts' in the menu bar, a user can find important German emergency numbers and German emergency words, which one could use in emergency situation in Germany.

-To conclude, this website is an online guide to Germany, which gives a user, who wants to travel, touristic informations about Germany, so one has a better idea of how Germany is.
+To conclude, this website is an online guide to Germany, which gives a user, who wants to travel, touristic information about Germany, so one has a better idea of how the country is.

-1. As a tourist, I would like to know basic informations about the country, which I will be visiting
+1. As a tourist, I would like to know basic information about the country, which I will be visiting
-2. As a tourist, I would like to get to know a basic idea about the country's culture and traditions
+2. As a tourist, I would like to know a basic idea about the country's culture and traditions
-3. As a tourist, I would like to know what nice places and attractions there are for tourists to go to and what food there is to eat
+3. As a tourist, I would like to know what nice places and attractions there are for tourists to go to and what popular food there is to eat
 4. As a tourist, I would like to see beautiful and lively pictures of city- and landscapes and the names of those places
-5. As a tourist, I would like to learn important words that are utilized in the national language of that country
+5. As a tourist, I would like to learn important words that are generally utilized in the national language of that country
 6. As a tourist, I would like to know what nice shelter I could have, when visiting that country
 7. As a tourist, I would like to know emergency numbers, which I could use in emergency situations
 8. As a tourist, I would like to learn important words in the country's national language that I could use to communicate in emergency situations